 You may not have really thought about Windows build numbers in the past unless it was part of your job to do so.
 But they’ve become more important with Windows 10.
 Here’s how to find out what build—and edition and version—of Windows 10 you’re running.

 What Do Build Versions Mean?

 Windows has always used build numbers.
 They represent significant updates to Windows.
 Traditionally, most people have referred to Windows based on the major, named version they’re using—Windows Vista, 7, 8, and so on.
 Within those versions, we also had service packs to refer to: Windows 7 Service Pack 1, for example.

 With Windows 10, things have changed a bit.
-For one thing, Microsoft claims there will be no more new versions of Windows—Windows 10 is here to stay.
-Microsoft has also done away with service packs, instead moving to releasing two big builds each year and giving them fun names—the next big one being the Creator’s Update in Spring, 2017.
-If you really need to refer to a specific version of Windows, though, it’s easiest to refer to it by its build number.
-Microsoft has hidden the build number somewhat in an attempt to make Windows 10 look always-up-to-date, but it’s not hard to find.
+For one thing, Microsoft claimed there would be no more new versions of Windows (though the company obviously changed its plans and launched Windows 11.)
+Microsoft has also done away with service packs, instead moving to releasing two big builds each year.
+If you really need to refer to a specific version of Windows it’s easiest to refer to it by its version number.
+Microsoft has hidden the version number somewhat in an attempt to make Windows 10 look always-up-to-date, but it’s not hard to find.

 Note: In addition to builds, there also are still different editions of Windows 10—Home, Professional, Enterprise, and so on—with different features.
 Microsoft is also still offering both 64-bit and 32-bit versions of Windows 10, as well.

 How to Check Windows Version with the Settings App

 The new Settings app also offers build, edition, and version information in a user-friendly form.
 Hit Windows+I to open Settings.
 In the Settings window, navigate to System > About.
 Scroll down a bit and you’ll see the information you’re after.

 Navigate to System > About and scroll down.
 You’ll see the “Version” and “Build” numbers here.